GamerSoft24/Software/Programs.md

 [**VLC:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/macOS/VLC%20Media%20Player)

 1 -> [VLC Media Player:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/macOS/VLC%20Media%20Player) The video player we all know and love, from VideoLan.
 Download the Apple Silicon version if you have an M series chip (M1, M2, M3,...) or the Intel Chip version if you have an Intel processor (i5-14600K).

+Credits [Okmeque1](https://github.com/Okmeque1) for helping to contribute to this file.